 The Humiriacea consist of trees or shrubs mostly with balsamic juice.
 The Balsam of Unieri, possessing the properties of Peruvian and Copaiva, is the produce of Humiria floribunda.
 A preparation of the juice of this and H. balsamifera has the odour of Storax, and is made into ointment and used internally.
-Although very different in habit, the Humiriacea are not far removed from the Flax order, Linea.
+Although very different in habit, the Humiriaceae are not far removed from the Flax order, Linea.

 Sacoglottis amazonica is a moderately large tree, thirty to forty feet high, with a stout stem of an ash-grey colour.
 The leaves are alternate, slightly crenulated along the margin, and with two small glands at the base.
 The flowers are arranged in lateral panicles, petals yellowish-green, the anthers are ten in number, five long, five short, joined at the base.
-There is an annular disk closely girding the base of the ovary ; the latter is five-celled, with a solitary ovule in each cell.
+There is an annular disk closely girding the base of the ovary; the latter is five-celled, with a solitary ovule in each cell.
 The fruit was unknown until recently.
 It is described for the first time below.
-Crüger's drawings, so thoughtfully sent by Mr. Hart, con-

-Crüger's drawings, so thoughtfully sent by Mr. Hart, consisted of two sheets of dissections, with descriptive notes, all apparently done on the spot.
+Crüger's drawings, so thoughtfully sent by Mr. Hart, con-Crüger's drawings, so thoughtfully sent by Mr. Hart, consisted of two sheets of dissections, with descriptive notes, all apparently done on the spot.
 They are minutely drawn, and give characters that are omitted even in the elaborate drawings in the "Flora Brasiliensis."
 They remind one of the careful field notes and sketches made by Sir Joseph Hooker in the Himalaya, by the late Dr. Thwaites in Ceylon, by Sir John Kirk in tropical Africa, and Mr. C. B. Clarke in India.
-The more recent botanical explorers are in no way behind their predecessors in regard to the skill and energy shown in selecting and drying their plants; but it may be mentioned, without disparagement of their invaluable services to science, that they do not, as a rule, devote the same attention as the older botanists to field notes and dissections, and thus a large amount of very interesting and accurate information is lost.
+The more recent botanical explorers are in no way behind their predecessors in regard to the skill and energy shown in selecting and drying their plants; but it may be mentioned, without disdrying their plants; but it may be mentioned, without dis-paragement of their invaluable services to science, that they do not, as a rule, devote the same attention as the older botanists to field notes and dissections, and thus a large amount of very interesting and accurate information is lost.
 Such information can never be obtained from the specimens themselves, however well they are mounted, in our National herbaria.
-It is certain that but for Crüger's drawings in this instance we should not, even now, have had the means of determining the origin of the Jamaica drift-fruit.
+It is certain that but for Crüger's drawings in this instance we should not, even now, have had the means of determining the origin of the

 Jamaica drift-fruit.

 Since 1889 it has been sought to obtain fresh fruits of Sacoglottis amazonica from Trinidad or South America.
-These, so far, have not been received.
-There can, however, be no doubt of the identity of the plant.
-In order to obtain final evidence on the subject, my colleague, Dr. Stapf, the Assistant for India
+These, so far, have not been received. of the identity of the plant. on the subject, my colleague, Dr. Stapf, the Assistant for India in the Kew Herbarium, has been good enough to undertake a critical examination of Crüger's drawings, and compare them carefully with the description and plates of the species in the "Flora Brasiliensis."
+The result of the investigation is contained in the following note:-

-Dr. Herman Crüger, formerly Colonial Botanist and Superintendent of the Botanic Gardens, Trinidad,
+1 Dr. Herman Cr\u00e4ger, formerly Colonial Botanist and Superintendent of the Botanic Gardens, Trinidad.